unfoldingWord/oce-editor-tools/packages/mui-core/src/components/PrintDrawer.md

 const usfmText = UsfmEN.usfmText
   // could also use UsfmEn1Pe.usfmText for a multi-chapter example
   //   or UsfmHbo.usfmText for a right to left example
-  //   or UsfmArLk.usfmText with Firefox and Awami Nastaliq font for a RLT graphite-enabled example
+  //   or UsfmArLk.usfmText with Firefox and Awami Nastaliq font for a RLT graphite-enabled example (needs openNewWindow = false;)

 const useDetectDirProps = { text: usfmText, ratioThreshold: 0.2 };
   // The ratioThreshhold of RTL:LTR characters has been lowered from the default of 0.3 for the UsfmHbo example in the comment above.
 Included alignment data alters the threshhold ratio needed to trigger as RTL.